-Skin disease is the most common reason dogs and cats visit their veterinarian.
-Hair loss and scratching are two of the most common manifestations of canine skin disease.
+Skin disease is the most common reason dogs visit the veterinarian, and hair loss and scratching are two of the most common manifestations of canine skin disease.
 To be able to successfully diagnose and treat your dog for scratching and hair loss, your veterinarian will likely need to perform some basic laboratory testing.

-- Is your dog or cat itchy?
+- Is your dog itchy?

 - Have you noticed symptoms other than scratching or hair loss?